-- Heterosexual Life-Partners: During his Teiko years, he was Kuroko's original "light" and were very close.
-He also became this with Kise.
+- He also became this with Kise.
 It was noted that during the Touo vs Kaijou match, Aomine didn't go all out against Kise because he seems to still have a soft spot for him and during Winter Cup, he punches and knocks out Haizaki in order to protect Kise.

 - Insufferable Genius: Is lazy and rarely shows up for practice, irritating some of his teammates.
-His captain consistently excuses his lackadaisical behavior because he is, well, Aomine.Aomine: The only one who can defeat me is me.
+His captain consistently excuses his lackadaisical behavior because he is The Ace, and whatever helps the team win is a good thing.Aomine: The only one who can defeat me is me.

-- Jerk with a Heart of Gold: Shows shades of this even before the rematch against Seirin, but firmly becomes this after the rematch.
+- Jerk with a Heart of Gold: He shows shades of this from the beginning, but firmly becomes this after his second game against Seirin.

-- Lonely at the Top: What caused his Start of Darkness.
+- Lonely at the Top: Being so good at basketball that he can't enjoy playing it anymore caused his Start of Darkness.

 - Meaningful Name: His surname literally means "Blue Peak".
 The "blue" part follows the Colourful Theme Naming of Teikou, when the "peak" part is his status as he's The Ace even back in Teikou.